LogtalkDotOrg/logtalk3/tools/lgtunit/NOTES.md

 	test(foo, true, [flaky]) :-
 		...

-For backawards compatibility, the `note/1` annotation can also be used to alert that a test failure is for a flaky test when its argument is an atom containing the sub-atom `flaky`.
+For backwards compatibility, the `note/1` annotation can also be used to alert that a test failure is for a flaky test when its argument is an atom containing the sub-atom `flaky`.